Frequently Asked Questions

 What support can SAU 39 provide to parents who choose to home educate their child(ren)?

 Home educated, public chartered school, and nonpublic school pupils will be permitted to use the school library, borrow school texts, have access to materials/resources including online resources, and borrow library materials under the same conditions and rules as pupil enrolled in the District.
-If you would like to request school textbooks or student materials, please click here.
-(Note: this link is not yet live.
-Please email firstname.lastname@example.org if you have a need before the form is available.)
+If you would like to request student textbooks or materials, please click here.

 We have also posted state standards and our curriculum to our website.